andy-byers/CalicoDB/doc/design.md

 ## Architecture
 CalicoDB uses a B<sup>+</sup>-tree backed by a write-ahead log (WAL).
-The B<sup>+</sup>-tree containing the record store is located in a file with the same name as the database.
+The record store consists of 0 or more B<sup>+</sup>-trees and is located in a file with the same name as the database.
-Given that a process accessing a CalicoDB database shuts down properly, the tree file is all that is left on disk.
+Given that a process accessing a CalicoDB database shuts down properly, the record store is all that is left on disk.

-While running, however, 2 additional files are managed:
+While running, however, 2 additional files are maintained:
 + `-wal`: The `-wal` file is named like the database file, but with a suffix of `-wal`.
-Updates to the database are written here, rather than the database file.
+Updates to database pages are written here, rather than the database file.
 See [`-wal` file](#-wal-file) for details.
 + `-shm`: The `-shm` file is named like the `-wal` file, but with a suffix of `-shm` in place of `-wal`.
 Greatly speeds up the process of locating specific database pages in the WAL.
 See [`-shm` file](#-shm-file) for details.

-CalicoDB runs in a single thread, but is designed to support both multithread and multiprocess concurrency, with some caveats.
-First, methods on the `DB` and all objects produced from it are not safe to call in a multithreaded context.
-Each thread must have its own `DB`, but threads in the same process can share an `Env`.
-Second, there can only be a single writer at any given time.
-Multiple simultaneous readers are allowed to run while there is an active writer, however.
-This means that if a database is being accessed by multiple threads or processes, certain calls may return with `Status::busy()`.

 ### Env
 The env construct handles platform-specific filesystem operations and I/O.
 Users can override classes in [`calicodb/env.h`](../include/calicodb/env.h).
 Then, a pointer to the custom `Env` object can be passed to the database when it is opened.
-See [`test/tools`](../test/tools) for an example that stores the database files in memory.
+See [`env_helpers.h`](../test/tools/env_helpers.h) for an example that stores the database files in memory.

 ### Pager
 The pager module provides in-memory caching for database pages read by the `Env`.
 It is the pager's job to maintain consistency between database pages on disk and in memory, and to coordinate with the WAL.

 ### Tree
-CalicoDB trees are similar to slot B-trees in SQLite3.
+CalicoDB trees are similar to table B-trees in SQLite3.
 Every tree is rooted on some database page, called its root page.
-The root tree is the tree that is rooted on the first database page.
+The tree that is rooted on the first database page is called the schema tree.
 It is used to store a name-to-root mapping for the other trees, if any exist.
 Additional trees will be rooted on pages after the second database page, which is always a pointer map page (see [Pointer Map](#pointer-map)).
 Trees are of variable order, so splits are performed when nodes (pages that are part of a tree) have run out of physical space.